-Measuring baked goods with the Aeros colourimeter
+Measuring baked goods with the Aeros color measurement device

-AerosAs baked goods often have an irregular surface and are partially covered with grains or pieces of chocolate, the surface as a whole is considered for the colour measurement.
+AerosAs baked goods often have an irregular surface and are partially covered with grains or pieces of chocolate, the surface as a whole is considered for the color measurement.
 Until now, the small measuring area of conventional colorimeters meant that several measurements had to be laboriously averaged.

 Averaging

 The measuring head of the Aeros can be adjusted horizontally and thus positioned eccentrically above the edge of a sample pan or the sample plate.
 For the measurement, the dish/plate rotates under the sensor while the device performs 35 measurements in 5 seconds and calculates the average value.
-This measures the surface of the roll/biscuit and provides an exact and repeatable measurement of the colour of the product.
+This measures the surface of the roll/biscuit and provides an accurate and repeatable measurement of the color of the product.

 Handling the samples is simple, as a bowl or a blank plate is simply covered with the product in a circle.
 Just make sure that the bottom of the tray is completely covered by the material, e.g. in the case of cookies double stacked on top of each other (see picture on the left).